> > >

 -Kobie Baus

 I lost decades of my life to misdiagnosed physical and mental ailments.
 A hidden autoimmune disorder kept me constantly ill, in a perpetual state of sickness and mental haze.
-The resulting degeneration of my mental health barred me from the progress I watched my peers achieve.
+The resulting degeneration of my mental health barred me from progress I watched my peers achieve.
 I sought help, but received no solid answers.

 I felt left behind as the world moved forward without me.
 It was time that I cannot recover.
 However, I would not be who I am without the pain I endured.
 I failed to fit in due to neurodivergence.
 I faced ostracism due to treatment-resistant depression.
 My autoimmune disorder kept me from freely participating in many important aspects of human connection.
 Though long periods of my life felt debilitating, these hardships fortified my outlook on life and pushed me towards consistent self-development.